MatthewHeinrich/weekend10-react-gallery/README.md

 - This project takes an array of images with a description and like counter and displays on DOM
 - User can click on the displayed image and toggle between the description and back to the image
-- Using routes, the image and description with the number of likes the photo recieved is retreived and updated to the server
+- Using routes, the image and description with the number of likes the photo recieved is retrieved and updated to the server

 ## Screenshot